fermmm/group-date-client-rn/README.md

 5. Install "Expo Go" app from your phone store, you will need it to test the app in your phone.

+6. You need to create your own package identifier, it's a string identifier for your app, the current one is on app.json > ```expo.android.package```.
+Search for that package name inside all the project files using your code editor and replace the current one by a new one everywhere, the new identifier can be whatever you want in this format "com.whatever.anything", use your creativity, the only important thing is no other app published has the same identifier.

-6. The login on this app works with Facebook and/or Google and you need to do some work to get any of the login systems up and running.
+7. The login on this app works with Facebook and/or Google and you need to do some work to get any of the login systems up and running.
 The easiest to configure is Facebook: [Create a Facebook app as Facebook developer](https://developers.facebook.com/docs/development/create-an-app/) and then use the resulting app info to complete `FACEBOOK_APP_ID` and `FACEBOOK_APP_NAME` in the .env file.
 Also add `rRW++LUjmZZ+58EbN5DVhGAnkX4=` on the "Key Hashes" field in your Facebook app configuration (required to authorize Expo Go to use your Facebook app).
 [More info here](https://docs.expo.io/versions/v36.0.0/sdk/facebook/#registering-your-app-with-facebook).

-7. **(Optional)** Setup Google login: First you need to create a signed build of the app because the credentials when signing are used by Google login, so follow the "Required setup steps to make a debug or release build" in this readme.
+8. **(Optional)** Setup Google login: First you need to create a signed build of the app because the credentials when signing are used by Google login, so follow the "Required setup steps to make a debug or release build" in this readme.
 After that follow these steps:
     1. [Open this link](https://docs.expo.io/guides/authentication/#development-in-the-expo-go-app), follow the instructions under "Development in the Expo Go app" and "Android Native".
 First you may need to create the app in Google Cloud Platform.
 Also if you see an instruction that says "select 'Generate new keystore' option" follow it only if you see "----------------" under "Upload keystore hashes", otherwise use the ones displayed.

     2. Complete the GOOGLE_CLIENT_WEB_EXPO value in the .env file with the key you get when following "Development in the Expo Go app", the key should look like: ```123456789123-abcd123abcd123abcd123abcd123abcd123.apps.googleusercontent.com```.

-    3. After making these changes the google-services.json file changes, so you must re-download it.
-To do that go to [firebase console](https://console.firebase.google.com/), create a project if you don't have it and go to the gear button on the top left next to the "Project Overview" and then click on "Project Settings", scroll down and click on the google-services.json button to download the updated file, copy the file to android/app folder.

     If you have any problem [this troubleshooting tutorial](https://github.com/react-native-google-signin/google-signin/blob/master/docs/android-guide.md#faq--troubleshooting) could help.

+    3. After doing the steps above you should see the "Login with Google" button if you are not logged in.

 ----